Village Care Project

 We also travel on many remote dirt roads that are very rough, with potholes, so people who have mobility or neck or back problems should probably not come.

-One main purpose is to deliver, assemble and educate the villagers on how to use water filters to obtain clean, safe drinking water that will help them stay healthy and productive.
+One main purpose is to help improve the health and quality of life of villagers.
+We buy, deliver, assemble and educate the villagers on how to use water filters to obtain clean, safe drinking water that will help them stay healthy and productive.

 stay dry during the rainy monsoons- as needed.